Prana Biotechnology is developing first-in-class therapies to treat orphan neurodegenerative diseases.

 PBT434 will enter the clinic with a Phase 1 study in healthy volunteers in mid-2018 and thereafter in a study of patients with MSA and PSP.
 There is no known cure for either disease and no current treatments for slowing disease progression.

-Prana Biotechnology was incorporated in Melbourne, Australia in 1997 and has offices in Melbourne, Australia, and San Francisco.
+Prana Biotechnology was incorporated in Melbourne, Australia in 1997 and has offices in Melbourne, Australia, and San Francisco, USA.
 The Company listed on the Australian Securities Exchange (ASX: PBT) in 2000 and listed on the NASDAQ (NASDAQ: PRAN) in 2002.

 Board of Directors